http://www.youtube.com/watch?v=GNPSGAFgF9Q

 Conservatives, over and over again, argue that evolution is “only a theory” and should therefore, not be taught as fact, since being a theory, allegedly, prevents it from being a fact.
 Liberals never rely on this particular canard.

 Conservatives, over and over again, argue that atheism is the “belief that God does not exist,” or the “hate of God” or the “belief that everything came from nothing” or “adolescent rebellion” or “communism” or “fascism.”
-Conservatives (especially Christian conservatives) make the argument, over and over again, that the United States was founded on Christian principles, in spite of the fact that this canard is demonstrably false.
-Liberals never make this argument.
+Conservatives (especially Christian conservatives) make the argument, over and over again, that the

 It is right wing organizations from whom one hears the argument that “Well, you know the Constitution doesn’t actually say ‘Separation of Church and State.’
 It doesn’t have those exact words.”